iqmcorp/docs/Upload-Creative-and-Create-a-Campaign-API-Quickstart-Guide.md

 IQM’s REST API enables you to interact with most of IQM’s offerings.

-Use the following endpoints to start uploading your first matched audience:: \
+Use the following endpoints to start uploading your first matched audience: